Incipient quantum spin Hall insulator under strong correlations

-\textbf{Acknowledgements} We thank Xiao Di and Xiaodong Xu for insightful discussions, Cristian Batista for suggesting the pedagogical example of applying an AFM$_{z}$ Zeeman field.
-This work was supported by the Center for Quantum Sensing and Quantum Materials, a DOE Energy Frontier Research Center, grant DE-SC0021238 (P. M. and P. W. P.).
-PWP also acknowledges NSF DMR-2111379 for partial funding of the work on QSH in the KM model.
+We thank Xiao Di and Xiaodong Xu for insightful discussions, as well as Cristian Batista for suggesting the pedagogical example of applying an $z$-AFM Zeeman field.
+This work was supported by the Center for Quantum Sensing and Quantum Materials, a DOE Energy Frontier Research Center, grant DE-SC0021238 (P.M. and P.W.P.).
+P.W.P. also acknowledges NSF DMR-2111379 for partial funding of the work on QSH in the KM model.
+P.M. was also supported by the Gordon and Betty Moore Foundation’s EPiQS Initiative through grant GBMF 8691.
+The DQMC calculation of this work used the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) Expanse supercomputer through the research allocation TG-PHY220042, which is supported by National Science Foundation grant number ACI-1548562\cite{xsede}.